-The pre- and final applications may describe proposed substantial involvement with NOAA.
+For Cooperative Agreements, the applications may describe proposed substantial involvement with NOAA.
 The grantee should expect substantial agency collaboration, participation, and/or intervention in project performance.
 Substantial involvement exists when: responsibility for the management, control, direction, or performance of the project is shared by the assisting agency and the grantee; or the assisting agency has the right to intervene (including interruption or modification) in the conduct or performance of project activities.